 CHM 100 Chemistry in the Natural World

 The chemistry of real-world examples is studied through illustrations and demonstrations taken from ordinary substances, objects and processes of the natural world.
 Topics include: atomic and molecular structures, water, acids and bases, organic and biochemistry, drugs, energy and pollution.
-Includes laboratory that stresses student demonstrations of chemical phenomena.
+Includes laboratory.
 No prerequisite.
-Open to any non-science major (especially education majors).
-Does not satisfy the requirements for a chemistry major.
+Open to any non-science major.
+Does not satisfy the requirements for a chemistry or biochemistry major.

 CHM 101 General Chemistry

 This course is primarily designed for pre-nursing students but is open to students in non-science disciplines as well.
 The principles of general chemistry are covered, including: atomic structure, bonding, chemical change, stoichiometry, gas laws, energy relationships, equilibrium, acids and bases, rates of reactions and nuclear processes.
 Emphasis is placed on the application of the course material to health and environmental issues.
 Includes laboratory.
 High school chemistry recommended.
 Fall Term.

 CHM 103 Elementary Organic and Biochemistry